Plant Recovery After a Hard Freeze

 Long Term Recovery

-Plants that seem fine for the next few months may suddenly show signs of root damage this summer.
+Plants that seem fine for the next few months may suddenly show signs of root damage in the summer.
 This would happen if the root system or a large portion of the root system was damaged or killed due to these unusually low temperatures.
 The plant may not show the damage until the heat stress of summer arrives.

 Caring for your plants is a labor of love and it may take some additional time to protect them and help them recover from a hard freeze.
 If you have any questions, please reach out to us.